lorenzo-leuck/teste-backend/README.md

 This project uses Husky to enforce code quality through Git hooks:

 - Pre-commit hook: Automatically runs ESLint and Prettier on staged files before each commit
-- Pre-push hook: Runs the test suite before pushing to the remote repository
+- Pre-push hook: Runs the test suite before pushing to the main branch only

+## GitHub Actions

+Continuous Integration is set up using GitHub Actions to ensure code quality and prevent regressions:

+- Pull Request Checks: All PRs to the main branch are automatically tested
+  - Runs linting and formatting checks
+  - Executes the test suite with concise error reporting
+  - Blocks merging if any checks fail

+- Main Branch Checks: Runs after each merge to main
+  - Verifies code quality is maintained on the main branch
+  - Provides immediate feedback if any issues are introduced

 # Considerations